cdlib/eschol-ui/README.md

 5. Use Sass variables and utilities when writing component/object styles as much as possible.
 For example, if you need to add margin to an element, use a Sass spacing variable, like `$spacing-md` instead of an arbitrary value, like "12px".
 In some cases, the sass linter will remind you to set values with sass variables, such as with setting colors.

 6. Avoid inlining styles in the HTML using the style attribute - `<div style="...">`.
-This is a CSS antipattern and may be [considered a security risk](https://developers.google.com/web/fundamentals/security/csp/#inline_code_is_considered_harmful) and get blocked in the browser due to HTML's Content Security Policy.
+This is a CSS antipattern and may be [considered a security risk](https://developers.google.com/web/fundamentals/security/csp/#inline_code_is_considered_harmful) depending on Content Security Policy configurations.

 7. Minify any new images before adding to the UI Library (for icons) or the eScholarship static server (for content-based images).
 There are many free [online image optimization services](https://enviragallery.com/9-best-free-image-optimization-tools-for-image-compression/) to choose from.